MAHIMA018/Stock_price_forecasting-Arima-and-R/README.md

 # Stock_price_forecasting-Arima-and-R

-Predicting the Stock Price Forecasting using ARIMA and R Fetching the SPY stock data of approx. 5 years from yahoo!Finance
+Predicting the Stock Price Forecasting with ARIMA model in R

+We will forecast the future values of SPY (the S&P 500 ETF) with daily close price data from Yahoo Finance.